sailfish009/openstructure/modules/mol/base/doc/editors.rst

   .. method:: ApplyTransform(transform)

-     Apply a transformation the entity transform.
-The entity transform is a global transformation applied to all atoms.
+     Apply a transformation to the entity.
+The transformation is applied to all atoms positions.

      :param transform: The transformation to be applied
      :type  transform: :class:`geom.Mat4`